-There are some circumstances where it would not be appropriate to disregard an element, such as for End Point Assessment or assessment of professional competence for PSRB's.
+There are some circumstances where it would not be appropriate to disregard an element, such as for End Point Assessment or assessment of professional competence for Professional, Statutory and Regulatory Bodies (PSRBs).

 5. What if I miss the deadline to submit mitigating circumstances?